MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 1. Identify the [region for your organization](../../organizations/accounts/change-organization-location.md) in **Organization settings**.
 2. Identify the [Azure Geography](https://azure.microsoft.com/global-infrastructure/geographies/) for your organization's region.
+3. Map the names of the regions in your geography to the format used in the weekly file, following the format of `AzureCloud.<region>`, such as `AzureCloud.westus`.
+You can map the names of the regions from the [Azure Geography](https://azure.microsoft.com/global-infrastructure/geographies/) list to the format used in the weekly file from the `Region` class [source code](https://github.com/Azure/azure-libraries-for-net/blob/master/src/ResourceManagement/ResourceManager/Region.cs).
-3. Identify the IP addresses for all regions in your geography using the [weekly file](https://www.microsoft.com/download/details.aspx?id=56519).
+4. Retrieve the IP addresses for all regions in your geography using the [weekly file](https://www.microsoft.com/download/details.aspx?id=56519).
 If your region is **Brazil South** or **West Europe**, you must include additional IP ranges based on your fallback geography, as described in the following note.

 >[!NOTE]
 >Due to capacity restrictions, some organizations in the **Brazil South** or **West Europe** regions may occasionally see their hosted agents located outside their expected geography.
 In these cases, in addition to including the IP ranges as described in the previous section, additional IP ranges must be included for the regions in the capacity fallback geography.